 - Wet Lips and Pouting, Mouth Open: women have more subcutaneous fat than men, including lips, which are used as a sign of femininity.
 Pouting increasing the lips’ size.
 Also the female genital lips are proportional to their lips, so it becomes a sexual mimicry.
 Aroused women have their lips, breasts and genitals become larger and redder because of blood circulation, so red lipsticks are very attractive

 - Self Touching: our minds act our secret desires

-- Limp Wrist: the Limp Wrist is a submission signals used only by women and gay men.
-In business situation should be avoided
+- Limp Wrist: the Limp Wrist is a submission signal used only by women and gay men.
+In business, situation should be avoided

 - Fondling a Cylindrical Object: a man could in turn symbolically possess her by fondling her belonging (a cigarette lighter, keys etc.)

 - Exposed Wrists: especially simple to do for smoking women